ops-center/searchlight/docs/concepts/alert-types/pod-alert.md

 ## Next Steps
  - Visit the links below to learn about the available check commands for pods:
-    - [influx_query](/docs/guides/pod-alerts/influx_query.md) - To check InfluxDB query result.
-    - [pod_exec](/docs/guides/pod-alerts/pod_exec.md) - To check Kubernetes exec command.
+    - [pod-exec](/docs/guides/pod-alerts/pod-exec.md) - To check Kubernetes exec command.
 Returns OK if exit code is zero, otherwise, returns Critical
-    - [pod_status](/docs/guides/pod-alerts/pod_status.md) - To check Kubernetes pod status.
+    - [pod-status](/docs/guides/pod-alerts/pod-status.md) - To check Kubernetes pod status.
-    - [pod_volume](/docs/guides/pod-alerts/pod_volume.md) - To check Pod volume stat.
+    - [pod-volume](/docs/guides/pod-alerts/pod-volume.md) - To check Pod volume stat.
  - To periodically run various checks on a Kubernetes cluster, use [ClusterAlerts](/docs/concepts/alert-types/cluster-alert.md).
  - To periodically run various checks on nodes in a Kubernetes cluster, use [NodeAlerts](/docs/concepts/alert-types/node-alert.md).
  - See the list of supported notifiers [here](/docs/guides/notifiers.md).